Wed July 16 2008 — e-mail Manfred — e-mail Hasna — sound of Mali, Jimmy Yacouba Soubeiga

 And, - Moroccans, to a great extent have started to observe the alcohol free time which starts 40 or 30 days before the beginning of Ramadan, depending on how serious you take it.
 Islamic teachings since Mohamed have stated that alcohol stays up to 40 days in the body.

 So we leave Agadir, Hasna and I, the city where I have spent so much time.
-Been here with Michael (18Mar), past Tifnit (04Apr-28Apr), for the Timitar Festival with Hasna (30Jun to 16Jul) and again after my Western Sahara Trip (30Jul to 01Aug).
+Been here with Michael (18Mar), past Tifnit (04Apr-28Apr), for the Timitar Festival with Hasna (30Jun to 16Jul) and again after my Moroccan Sahara Trip (30Jul to 01Aug).

 And Agadir had never been that hot.
 48°C, the temperature inside the car, while driving, all windows down.

-Western Sahara.
+Moroccan Sahara.

 4th of September down, via Tiznit and Mirleft to Sidi Ifni.
 Next Day the piste to Plage Blanche, the road to Goulmine and Tan-Tan.
 A first night in the desert.
 6th we take the goudron to M'Sied and 7 hours of bad piste to the road leading to Smara.